openc2e/openc2e/README.md

 make -C build openc2e -j4
 ```

-On systems with limited RAM, you may want to limit the number of jobs executed in parallel by lowering the number after the `-j` flag to avoid crashes.
+On systems with limited RAM, you may avoid crashes by to limiting the number of jobs executed in parallel by lowering the number after the `-j` flag.
 See the [make documentation](https://www.gnu.org/software/make/manual/html_node/Parallel.html) for further information.

 ## Running